Namma Madurai Sisters: Casting

 Chaya Singh was selected to play Indhrani, but was replaced by Sruthi Lakshmi in May 2022.
 Iraa Agarwal joined the cast in November 2021.
 Sunitha was selected to play Meghala and Sankavi as Bhuvana in December 2021.
 Deepak Kumar was cast, and he had to leave the series Endrendrum Punnagai.

 Release

 The first promo was released on 8 January 2021, and the second on 24 January 2021.

-Post-production

-Colors Tamil deployed a campaign in print, digital and outdoor media over 30 sites across Central and South Tamil Nadu.

 Original soundtrack

 Title song

 "Thunindhu Vaa Nee" was sung by Vaikom Vijayalakshmi.